To create inclusion during the art walk, every month has a color theme.

 First Friday Art Walk Sequim PSA by Brandon Taft and Noah L.T., two of Renne's Peninsula College Digital Video students.

-R&T Crystals and Beads will have jewelry demonstrations from Paulette Hill and Gail McLain at 158 E Bell St.
+R&T Crystals and Beads will sparkle with jewelry demonstrations at 158 E Bell St.

 In January, did you guess "Whodunnit Downtown?"
 It was Cecil C. Seville, the movie director!
 Our Getaway Weekend winner was Bonnie Booth!
 She was the first game card drawn and she had the right suspect circled!
 Thank you all for playing during the First Friday Art Walk Sequim!
 Thank you to our suspects and volunteers!
 Thank you to the local businesses who donated items to the prize and venues hosting clues!
 Our next game is coming in April!